Ada-Developers-Academy/core-unit-2/intro-to-sql/problem-set-intro-to-sql.md

 We are providing a sample database to use as you practice writing SQL queries.

 To use the sample database, first download the following SQL file by right-clicking on the file and saving it to your computer.
+Note: you'll need to download the file to the directory in which you'll be executing the commands given below.

 - [Starting Database](https://raw.githubusercontent.com/Ada-Developers-Academy/core-unit-2/main/intro-to-sql/sql-fixtures/intro-to-sql-problemset.sql)